khushalyogi71/FIFA-World-cup-data-analysis/README.md

 I like Football vaery much, often i used to play and i will see the live telecasted football matches without missing them, so to practice PYTHON and Data Analysis, i have choosen this FIFA World Cup Dataset

-# Requirements Installation

-**The Code is written in Python 3.7.
-If you don't have Python installed you can find it here.
-If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository**

-    pip install -r requirements.txt
 <br>

 # File Section